National Numeracy Day: Fun KS1 & KS2 Maths Activities

 If there’s one way to make a numeracy lesson fun and engaging, it’s games!
 There's a whole host of numeracy and maths games online that require little teacher prep but are fun and educational for the whole class.

 Get The Buzz! are a great resource for this.
-They’re committed to developing fluency in the fundamentals of maths through games and challenges, perfect not just for National Numeracy Day but as a consolidation activity across the year.
+They’re committed to developing fluency in the fundamentals of maths through games and challenges, perfect not just for a National Numeracy Day activity, but as a consolidation activity across the year.

 I hope you’re feeling inspired and ready to engage your class with a love of numeracy!
-Maybe you’re even surprised at quite how fundamental numeracy is to our daily life.
+Maybe you’re even surprised at how fundamental numeracy is to our daily life.